jimeh/common-flow/common-flow.md

 - You create change branches instead of feature branches, without the need of a "feature/" or "change/" prefix in the branch name.
-- Change branches are typically created from and merged back into "master" instead of "develop".
+- Change branches are typically created from and merged back into "main" instead of "develop".
-- Creating a release is done by simply creating a git tag, typically on the master branch.
+- Creating a release is done by simply creating a git tag, typically on the main branch.

 In detail, the main differences between Git Flow and Common-Flow are:

-- There is no "develop" branch, there is only a "master" branch which contains the latest work.
-In Git Flow the master branch effectively ends up just being a pointer to the latest release, despite the fact that Git Flow includes release tags too.
+- There is no "develop" branch, there is only a "main" branch which contains the latest work.
+In Git Flow the main branch effectively ends up just being a pointer to the latest release, despite the fact that Git Flow includes release tags too.
 In Common-Flow you just look at the tags to find the latest release.
 - There are no "feature" or "hotfix" branches, there's only "change" branches.
-Any branch that is not master and introduces changes is a change branch.
+Any branch that is not main and introduces changes is a change branch.
 Change branches also don't have a enforced naming convention, they just have to have a "descriptive name".
 This makes things simpler and allows more flexibility.
 - Release branches are available, but optional.
 Instead of enforcing the use of release branches like Git Flow, Common-Flow only recommends the use of release branches when it makes things easier.
-If creating a new release by tagging "master" works for you, great, do that.
+If creating a new release by tagging "main" works for you, great, do that.

 ### Why use Common-Flow instead of GitHub Flow, and how does it differ?